LassoSoft/LassoGuide/source/operations/collections.rst

 .. type:: pair

-   Pairs are one of the most basic of containers.
+   Pairs are one of the most basic of collections.
 A pair always contains two elements.
 These are referred to as the "first" and "second" elements and are accessed through methods of the same name.